slxu/cse507fa14/graph-coloring/README.md

 This folder contains a solution skeleton for Problem 9 of Homework 1 for CSE 507.
-The skeleton is implemented in the Racket programming lanaguage, which can be obtained from http://racket-lang.org.
+The skeleton is implemented in Racket, which can be obtained from http://racket-lang.org.
 Your task is to implement the [k-coloring](src/k-coloring.rkt) procedure, which uses a SAT solver to find a k-coloring for a graph (if one exists).